Crack IELTS with Confidence & Global Readiness

 Frequently Asked Questions (FAQ)

-How do I register for the TOEFL?
+How do I register for the IELTS?

 After I have registered, may I change my registration to a different date or test center?